 - 10. The nurse is caring for a 14-year-old girl with multiple health problems.
-Which of the following activities would best reflect evidence-based practice by the nurse? - A) Following blood pressure monitoring recommendations - B) Determining how often the vital signs are monitored - C) Using hospital protocol for ordering diagnostic tests - D) Deciding the prescribed medication dose
+Which activity would best reflect evidence-based practice by the nurse? - a.
+Following blood pressure monitoring recommendations - b.
+Determining how often the vital signs are monitored - c.
+Using hospital protocol for ordering diagnostic tests - d.
+Deciding the prescribed medication dose

-Using hospital protocol for ordering a diagnostic test, determining how often the vital signs are monitored, and deciding the medication dose ordered would be the physician's responsibility.
+Using hospital protocol for ordering a diagnostic test, determining how often the vital signs are monitored, and deciding the medication dose ordered would be the healthcare provider's responsibility.
 However, following blood pressure monitoring recommendations would be part of evidence-based practice reflected in the nursing care delivered.